 When a child is removed from their home due to abuse, neglect, family violence or abandonment, they are placed in protective custody of the State.
 Some are sent to our care via the Department of Family and Children Services (DFACS) and others through the Department of Juvenile Justice (DJJ).
 Children placed by DJJ are placed at GCS as an alternative to detention and are non-violent offenders.
 The average stay in our short-term program is six months.

-TRANSITIONAL LIVING PROGRAM FOR YOUNG MEN
+TRANSITIONAL LIVING PROGRAM FOR YOUNG WOMEN

 Some circumstances our youth face require a long-term solution.
-The Gwinnett Children’s Shelter offers a home setting that can house up to eight boys who need a place to grow into successful adults.
-The young men in this program attend school and have the opportunity to earn the privilege of holding a job, dating, participating in after school sports and other off-site activities.
+The Gwinnett Children’s Shelter offers a home setting that can house up to eight girls who need a place to grow into successful adults.
+The young women in this program attend school and have the opportunity to earn the privilege of holding a job, dating, participating in after school sports and other off-site activities.
 They maintain contact with their families, when appropriate, through on and off-site visits, passes, and agency-provided family counseling and reconciliation work.
-The goal of this program is to allow these boys to make a home for themselves here until they transition to college or other independent living.
+The goal of this program is to allow these girls to make a home for themselves here until they transition to college or other independent living.

 The Gwinnett Children’s Shelter provides services to youth from a youth development approach in which each youth is seen as a unique and dynamic individual with specific strengths, needs and goals.
 We acknowledge that youth and their families have the inherent power to solve their own problems while maintaining integrity and dignity.
 We focus on the assets youth bring with them to our program, and help them grow these assets to increase their competency in social skills, work readiness, academic achievement, and community involvement.
 This strength-based approach underlies all aspects of the agency’s work with youth.

 We do so much more than just providing shelter.
 Children participating in our programs have a dedicated team of personnel to work along-side them to ensure their stay with GCS is successful.